L'Université de Caen Basse-Normandie

 For summer program information, please refer to: http://www.unicaen.fr/ci/Web/Eng/CIE_Eng.htm

 Students pay MU tuition, room and board and the Millersville general and tech fees directly to Millersville.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at the time of application.

 These charges do not include passport and visa fees, airfare, books and supplies, or incidental expenses such as laundry, personal travel or entertainment.

-Below are the most recent estimated cost worksheets for the Spring, and Academic Year semesters at Caen:
+Below are the most recent estimated cost worksheets for the Fall and Spring semesters at Caen:

 Students should investigate loans that may be available such as the application for Federal Student Aid.
 Scholarships have individual regulations, and students should contact their home institution's Financial Aid Office to determine if their scholarship is transferable.
 Please see Financial Considerations for more information.

 Students may choose to study at l'Université de Caen Basse-Normandie for the Fall OR Spring semester.
 Please note: Due to increased demand, students are only able to apply to study abroad through this program for one semester at a time.
 A subsequent semester may be possible and will be determined on a case by case basis.

 The fall semester begins in early September and ends in mid-December, and the spring semester begins in late January and ends in late May.
 Students may also study abroad in the summer for an intensive French language study program.